HPC-SimTools/IPS-framework/doc/user_guides/jupyter.rst

 Jupyter
 =======

 The IPS Framework supports automatically creating Juypter-based workflows.
-If the IPS simulation is executed on a platform with JupyterHub installed, you can automatically add notebooks and data to your JupyterHub directory.
+You can automatically upload Jupyter Notebooks and associated data files to the IPS Portal, which will in turn upload these to the appropriate JupyterHub directory.

 **Configuration File**